KristinaKrastanova/Competitive-Programming/README.md

-/* Exercises from competitive programming course*/
+# Competitive programming problems
+These are some of the problems I have solved in competitive programming course.